VCityTeam/UD-Demo-VCity-Sunlight/Readme.md

 ## License

 Distributed under the LGPL-2.1 License.
-See `LICENSE` for more information.
+See `LICENSE` and `Libraries Licenses` for more information.

 ## Credits